pb-dot/FTS/README.md

-# Highly Available Distributed Tftp File Transfer System (FTS)
+# Highly Available Distributed Tftp File Transfer System (FaultTolerantTFTPCluster)

 This project implements a **Highly Available Distributed File Transfer System** that ensures efficient and reliable file transfers through *Tftp*.
 The system is designed with a layered architecture for modularity and scalability.